oshri134/Cinema/README.md

 - Order movie tickets

 ## Installation

 1. Create a .env file in the root of the project with the following content:

 REACT_APP_MOVIE_API_KEY=YOUR_API_KEY

 Replace YOUR_API_KEY with your TMDB API key.
 If you don't have one, you can obtain it by creating an account on the TMDB website and generating an API key.

-( The API is : 2a9b021c25bee7d8daea244797ae0917)

 2. Install the dependencies:

    npm install

 3. Start the development server:

    npm start

 4. Open your web browser and visit http://localhost:3000 to see the app.

 ## Usage